 The Veterans Administration makes mortgage loans available to U.S. veterans who meet the VA Loan guidelines.
-The VA does not act as a lender, but does guarantee the loans, making it more desirable for lenders to make loans to veterans.
-Because the VA loan requires no down payment and no minimum credit score, it offers many veterans with poor credit or limited resources the opportunity to become homeowners.
+They do not act as a lender, but does guarantee the loans, making it more desirable for lenders to make loans to veterans.
+Because VA requires no down payment and no minimum credit score, it offers many veterans with poor credit or limited resources the opportunity to become homeowners.
 While the VA credit score requirement is never an issue, other factors can make buying a home difficult for people with low FICO scores.

-Lenders do not have to follow the VA credit score requirement of no minimum credit score.
+Lenders do not have to follow the credit score requirements set by the VA.
 In fact, they typically require a credit score of 620 or higher.
 Yet, there are lenders who accept loan applicants with lower scores.
 The key to successfully purchasing a home with a lower credit score is to find the right lender who will work with you to help you accomplish your goal of owning your own home.

 - Have no outstanding judgements against you.